SeaGL/seagl.github.io/get_involved.md

 ## Volunteer for SeaGL

-2025 marks our 13th year as an all-volunteer staffed FLOSS conference.
+{{ site.custom.year }} marks our {{ site.custom.nth_year_text_numeric }} year as an all-volunteer staffed FLOSS conference.
-With three virtual events and a hybrid one under our belt, the plan is to continue improving on an in-person experience in Seattle and online.
+With three virtual events and three hybrid ones under our belt, the plan is to continue improving on an in-person experience in Seattle and online.

 Would you like to lend a beak or wing to the effort?
 Please email us at {{ site.custom.a.email.participate }} or hop into our [Matrix channel](https://matrix.to/#/#SeaGL:seagl.org "Link directly to SeaGL Matrix channel") and say hi!